Lebanon Appeal

 Appeal highlights

-- UNICEF will prioritize ensuring access to basic social services to reduce the risk of families resorting to negative coping strategies.
-UNICEF expects to address urgent humanitarian needs through existing inclusive systems and by incorporating, in all its interventions, community-based approaches, resilience, gender and inclusion and protection from sexual exploitation and abuse.
+- UNICEF will prioritize ensuring access to basic social services to reduce the risk of families resorting to negative coping strategies by addressing urgent humanitarian needs through existing inclusive systems and by incorporating community-based approaches, resilience, gender dimensions and inclusion, and protection from sexual exploitation and abuse across its interventions.

-- UNICEF requires US$153.1 million to support vulnerable populations affected by the economic crisis and subsequent shocks, including those affected by the cholera outbreak.
-This funding will help ensure that 3 million people have access to safe water and wastewater management systems.
-Around 180,000 children and women will have access to resilient primary health care amid the cholera epidemic and 40,000 people in vulnerable households, particularly youth with disabilities, will be provided with emergency social assistance.
+- UNICEF requires US$81.1 million to support vulnerable populations affected by the complex crises.
+This includes ensuring 1.5 million people have access to safe water and wastewater management systems, 180,000 children and women have access to primary healthcare, and supporting 16,000 children with mental health and psychosocial support services.

 Key planned results for 2023